Engine Error Messages

 Sometimes syntax errors are not obvious.
 If the line in question is ok, look for an error in the previous line, like a non-closed bracket or a missing semicolon.
 An error of the type

-Indicates an numeric operation with wrong parameter types, for instance an AND or OR operation with a float or double type.
-In that case, typecast the expression to the correct type.
+An numeric operation was attempted with wrong parameter types, for instance an AND or OR operation with a float or double type; or you've written a code line that makes no sense at all.

-Aside from script syntax errors, the following error or warning messages can be issued by the engine at startup or during runtime:
+Aside from script syntax errors, error or warning messages indicating a malfunction can be issued by the engine at startup or during runtime.
+If the problem is not obvious, run the engine in -diag mode and check the acklog.txt for a more detailed log of the problem.

 Attempt to play a sound that can't be used here; in most cases a stereo sound was played as a 3D sound by ent_playsound or snd_play functions.
 For stereo or background sounds use the media_play function.